GulcanC/zdriver_car_select_1/README.md

 🦋 Declare the name of the table

-🦋 Create model, structure for internal table using data types of the fields

 🦋 Add parameters and select options

 🦋 Select the data from zdriver_car_kde table and put into lt_zdriver9 table